 OR WAIT null SECS

 Assume that everybody in a hospital setting is an asymptomatic carrier of COVID-19, two recent studies suggest.

-“The proportion of close contacts of COVID-19 patients infected with SARS-CoV-2 (42%) and with less than 2 or with no respiratory symptoms (82.4%) was high in the study population,” the study concludes.
+“The proportion of close contacts of COVID-19 patients infected with SARS-CoV-2 (42%) and with less than 2 or with no respiratory symptoms (82.4%) was high in the study population,” the investigators write.
 “A low proportion of COVID-19 patients had a positive test for antibodies against SARS-CoV-2.
 The screening for SARS-CoV-2 in close contacts of COVID-19 positive patients should be encouraged to avoid spreading the infection and the expansion of the disease.”